getsentry/sentry-java/README.md

 Some frames are replaced by the `...
 N more` line as they are the same frames as in the enclosing exception.

-To enable a similar behaviour from raven use the `raven.stacktrace.hidecommon` option.
+To enable a similar behaviour from Raven use the `raven.stacktrace.hidecommon` option.

     http://public:private@host:port/1?raven.stacktrace.hidecommon